Eric Adams Is NYC’s First Vegan Mayor. He Shares His Health Journey

 As Adams finds his way to a 35-pound weight loss, getting off the diabetes meds and helping his mother do the same, he learns that soul food, and its modern-day descendant, fast food, comes from a time hundreds of years ago when slaves were given scraps and undesirable parts of the farm animals that the plantation owners would not eat.
 To survive, they learned to make these cast-offs into tasty dinners.
 What was once a means of survival–eating fried foods heavy in oil and unhealthy animal fat– today threatens the very survival and future health of Black Americans who eat this southern-style food, leading to diabetes, obesity, hypertension, heart disease, cancer, and other chronic health complications, which Adams himself knows too well.

-Having changed his health fate, Adams now brings readers along with him in the excellent and honest book, Healthy At Last, due out this fall (and available for pre-order now).
-Adams, well known as the popular Brooklyn Borough President, past police officer, and future Mayor of New York (in our humble opinion) tells the story of how to change one's future fate, by stepping off the treadmill of tradition and instead commit to plant-based eating.
+Having changed his health fate, Adams now brings readers along with him in the excellent and honest book, Healthy At Last.
+Adams, well known as the popular Brooklyn Borough President, past police officer, and the Mayor-Elect of New York tells the story of how to change one's future fate, by stepping off the treadmill of tradition and instead committing to plant-based eating.

 Adams is an adroit storyteller and his book reads like a movie more than a treatise, but his arguments layout in such a powerful arc of storytelling that you can envision the traditions and cooking of generations gone by, and how those traditions have led Americans to a place where food is an emotional connection, a cultural celebration, and yet a trap that leads to believing that health troubles we face are not to be avoided-- and yet we can make the changes we need, to be healthier.
 It all starts with committing to a new way of eating.